Adam-git655/Terraria-Clone/README.md

 1)Install CMake

-2)Run the following commands in PowerShell/terminal
+2)Run the following commands in PowerShell/terminal in the folder where CMakeLists.txt is located

 ```
 mkdir build